 The title of your page

-This is the main page title – e.g. ‘The Health Benefits of eating cockles, mussels and other seafood’
+This is the main page title – e.g. ‘The benefits of hiring a freelance web designer’

 The page content

 You will want to use keywords throughout your content.
-Try to use them near to the beginning of your content. e.g. we all know there are lots of health benefits in eating cockles, mussels and other seafood but do we really know what they are?
+Try to use them near to the beginning of your content. e.g. we all know there are lots of benefits when hiring a freelance web designer but do we really know what they are?

 It is likely that the keyword phrase cannot be mirrored exactly when you use it in the content but this is all natural and Google will see that.